apache/flink/docs/README.md

     {{< artifact flink-streaming-scala withScalaVersion >}}

-This will be replaced by the maven artifact for flink-streaming-java that users should copy into their pom.xml file.
+This will be replaced by the maven artifact for flink-streaming-scala that users should copy into their pom.xml file.
 It will render out to:

 ```xml
 <dependency>